Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Mississippi State Schedule Analysis

-- The Bulldogs' signature win of the season came in a 91-90 victory versus the No. 24 Tennessee Lady Volunteers on February 6.
+- In their best win of the season, the Bulldogs took down the No. 24 Tennessee Lady Volunteers, 91-90, on February 6.

-- The Bulldogs have tied for the 50th-most Quadrant 1 wins in the country (two), but also have tied for the 37th-most Quadrant 1 defeats (nine).
+- The Bulldogs have two Quadrant 1 wins, tied for the 50th-most in Division I. But they also have nine Quadrant 1 losses, tied for the 37th-most.

-- According to the RPI, the Fighting Irish have eight wins against Quadrant 3 teams, tied for the 28th-most in the country.
+- According to the RPI, the Fighting Irish have eight wins over Quadrant 3 opponents, tied for the 28th-most in Division 1.

 Mississippi State 2022-23 Best Wins